 The Land Board Working for Montana's Public Schools

 State Trust Lands are overseen by the Board of Land Commissioners and the day-to-day management is carried out by Montana's Department of Natural Resources and Conservation.
 State Trust Lands generate money for Montana's K-12 public schools, universities, youth correctional programs, the Montana School for the Deaf and Blind, and the Montana Veterans Home.
-Last year, State Trust Lands produced $47 million for Montana's K-12 public schools!
+In 2020, State Trust Lands produced over $41 million for Montana's K-12 public schools!
 Trust Lands also provide public access to recreation.
 An interactive map of Montana's Trust Lands can be found here.

 State Trust Lands:

 The Agriculture and Grazing Management Program is responsible for leasing and managing approximately 9,000 agreements for crop and rangeland uses on 4.76 million acres of school trust lands throughout the state.
 Administrative staff and specialists in the department's Helena office and staff in field offices statewide manage the program.

 The Forest Management Bureau manages Montana's forested trust lands to maximize long-term revenue while promoting healthy and diverse forests on over 780,000 acres.
 Revenue from forested trust lands is mainly derived from the sale of forest products.